quietui/quiet/docs/docs/components/icon-search.md

 Use this tool to find the perfect icon and copy its HTML into your project with just a click.

-For another way to browser available icons, refer to the [Tabler Icons](https://tabler.io/icons) website.
+For another way to browser available icons, head over to [Tabler Icons](https://tabler.io/icons).
 Just make sure to copy the _name_ of the icon, e.g. `arrow-up`, and not the SVG code!

 <p>
   <quiet-button href="/docs/components/icon">